Green spirit encounter

 When I was 13 years old our family moved to a small town called Sky’s Hollow.
 Our house was the last on Rowan Street and looked out onto an old disused gravel pit area.
 I loved that place.
 There was a small birch wood, some ruins covered to the brim in ivy and the pit with a large clear lake at its bottom where half the town went swimming on hot weekends.

 More recently an area between the lake and the railroads had been fenced off.
 The industrial style metal fence showed no gates and was very high and very strong.
 As the area inside looked no different from the area outside – birch trees - my teenage curiosity was limited.

 One summer night during a storm a massive oak broke apart and fell onto the fence.
 One fence element ripped and bent.
 The next afternoon I found that the fallen tree provided a perfect bridge into unknown territory.
 Of course, I could not resist.

 Inside the breach was a steep slope.
 When I came to the top my eyes fell on a large, softly sloping meadow dotted with sea-buckthorn, patches of moss and patches of long grass freckled with Carthusian pinks and bellflowers.
+I was surrounded by thousands of different wildflowers.
 I was stunned.
 There was no wind.
 A large silence spread out and swallowed me.
 It was totally peaceful and quiet.